 The onion dome is common in other parts of the world.
 It’s usually associated with Russian architectural style but it’s also used in churches in European countries like Germany which is where the home’s original builder is from.

-“It was built in 1892 by a German cabinet maker that came here from Bremin, Germany named Gerhard Ludewig & he came with his family…They bought this plot of land and the adjoining lot which is empty right now and we own it was the lot of his son, Lehnhard,” says Kirsten.
+“It was built in 1892 by a German cabinet maker that came here from Bremin, Germany named Gerhard Ludewig & he came with his family,” says Kirsten.
+“They bought this plot of land and the adjoining lot, which is empty right now, was the lot of his son, Lehnhard.”

 The couple admits that although the project is massive and has taken a lot of time, it’s been fun finding hidden treasures like a bunch of old newspapers.
 Patrick thinks it’s from a time when people would put newspapers in the walls for extra insulation.

-They’ve been doing construction on the home for about a year and half and once the project is complete it will be 7 bedrooms, 4.5 baths and the rear building will be an Air B&B. They say they have a lot of family that is out of town and are excited to have a place for them to stay when they visit and they’ll rent it out the other days of the year.
+They’ve been doing construction on the home for about a year and half and once the project is complete it will be 7 bedrooms, 4.5 baths and the rear building will be an Air B&B. They say they have a lot of family that is out of town and are excited to have a place for them to stay when they visit.
+They’ll rent it out the other days of the year.

-“The old is different, it was just done a little more thoughtful and when you see the fun edges, the details on the carpentry, its just something that you don’t see anymore and when you have it and it’s yours it’s nice to look at and feel like you are connected with the past,” Patrick says.
+“The old [house building] is different, it was just done a little more thoughtful and when you see the fun edges, the details on the carpentry, it’s just something that you don’t see anymore, and when you have it and it’s yours, it’s nice to look at and feel like you are connected with the past,” Patrick says.